xurtis/import/README.md

 An `import` statement can be extended with a `using` statement followed by a list of item names to be imported without prefixing their names.

+An alternative to `import ... using ...` is `from ... use ...` which
+will only import the explicitly named items keeping the scope less cluttered and faster to load.

 #### Constants

 The easiest items to create in a module are constants.
 An imported